 More importantly perhaps is when did the fear of being outed as a racist become more of a fear than being a racist.

-As a ‘white man’ I of course even though I was brought up in a very working class environment am very conscious of the fact that I had an immediate advantage by simply having been born white in the UK for no other reason than the colour of my skin.
+As a ‘white man’ I of course even though I was brought up in a very working class environment am very conscious of the fact that I had an immediate advantage by simply having been born with a white skin.

 This was reinforced throughout my school days in the 50’s and early 60’s by constantly being reminded that I was privileged to have been born into a nation that controlled the greatest empire (on which the sun never set) the world had ever known.